 In cases of simple negligent breach of essential contractual duties – except for injuries to life, body or health – the liability of the organiser is limited to the damage typical for the contract and foreseeable for the organiser on conclusion of the contract or on commission of the breach of duty.
 In this respect, the organiser is not liable for damage that is attributable exclusively to the area of risk borne by the attendee.

 The above liability exclusions and limitations also apply to the liability of the organiser for the bodies, employees and agents of the same and to the personal liability of the bodies, employees and agents of the organiser.

 “Event site" means the site as a whole, including parking and camping areas and the associated marked paths.
 “Festival site” means the audience area which begins after admission control to the stages (known as the “infield”).
 “Camping areas" means the areas approved by the organiser and specifically indicated on the maps for camping purposes.
 "Parking areas" means the areas for the parking of motorised vehicles which have been approved by the organiser and specifically indicated on the maps for this purpose.

-5. Entering and leaving the event site
+5. Entering and leaving the individual areas

 6. Security checks

 A security check, including a body check, is performed by the stewards on admission both to the campsite and to the festival site for reasons of security and order as well as waste prevention.
 When entering the campsite, any luggage is also subjected to a security check.
 The organiser is entitled to refuse admission to the event if the attendee: